-As negotiations between Westminster and Brussels continue, there’s a lot of information reported about what is or is not agreed.
-However, it is important to note that nothing has been formally agreed until all sides have approved of plans.
+Negotiations between Westminster and Brussels will continue throughout 2020 to agree new, ongoing arrangements.
+It is important to note that nothing has been formally agreed until all sides have approved of plans.

 Please visit our dedicated Driving in Europe page for more information on what you may need to do after the transition period.
 We will update it as new arrangements are formally agreed.